Husband and wife conduct an insurance review.

 Tips to help choose accurate, appropriate limits for your personal property and liability coverage.

-The next time you need to renew your insurance policies, consider taking these steps to make sure you understand what your coverages are.
+The next time you need to renew your insurance policies, consider taking these steps to help ensure you understand what your coverages are.

 Choose your car insurance deductibles and coverages well